J-Howell-kc/README-generator/README.md

 Use it or lose it!

 ## Contribution Guidelines
 Be nice.
+Contribute.

 ## Tests
-It works, or it doesn't.
+It works...or not?

 ## Questions and Comments
 ### GitHub Profile link